-If it isn't you'll have a hard time winning a spot at A-list schools no matter how good your work experience and undergraduate GPA might be.
+If it isn't, you'll have a hard time winning a spot at a Top Ranked MBAP School no matter how good your work experience and undergraduate GPA might be.
 That's why I believe GMAT score is the most important factor in being admitted to a top program.
 If your score isn't in the ballpark, you won't be in the game.

 So What's Considered "In the Ballpark?"